mostafa-elhaiany/Rust-Classification/README.md

 # Rust-Classification
 Rust classification for oil/gas pipeline inspections and maintenance.

-VGG19 mode CNN was built to detect and classify rusted pipes.

--Achieved accuracy of 98% in prediction.

 -A low-cost robot was built to navigate pipes and make predictions.

 -An online server was also built to monitor multiple robots' behavior as well as see the predictions of each robot on the field.